 Step 5: Cooling the Wort and Taking the Original Gravity

 Cooling the wort to a favorable temperature depends on the beer you are brewing.
 Most ales work well between the temperature of 68 to 72 degrees Fahrenheit, while lagers work well between 45 to 57 degrees Fahrenheit.
-So, you need to understand the type of beer you are brewing before cooling the wort.
+So, you need to understand the type of beer you are brewing before cooling your wort.
 Take the gravity reading using the hydrometer, record it, and move to the next stage.

 Step 6: Fermentation